millhousega/website/index.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Looking to get in touch?
+Call 706-920-1089 or [contact support](mailto:support@millhousega.com) and we’ll reach out.